 Fiverr is a market leader.
-They don’t have many competitors, and only Upwork stands out among them (Upwork doesn’t have an affiliate program).
-Given Fiverr’s dominance, unique value proposition, and expanding services, they’re a fantastic company to promote.
+It doesn’t have many competitors, and only Upwork stands out among them (Upwork doesn’t have an affiliate program).
+Given Fiverr’s dominance, unique value proposition, and expanding services, it’s a fantastic company to promote.

 Customers can find every service imaginable.
 Most services on Fiverr belong to conventional categories such as design, business, marketing, and so on.
 However, the “fun & lifestyle” category is where you’ll find interesting and unique services from impersonators, pranksters, gamers, and relationship experts.
 For instance, there are Jesus impersonators and someone who will “save your marriage with a potent psychic love spell.”
 Many of these gag services would make excellent gifts.

-Commission rates are satisfactory.
-Fiverr pays a fixed commission of $15 to $100 for first-time buyers.
+The commission rates are satisfactory.
+Fiverr pays fixed commissions of $15 to $150 for first-time buyers.
 The commission depends on the subcategory, for example: